 Abstract Real-world phenomena are typically modeled by various differential equations with integer orders, and differential equations frequently explain their behavior.
 It might sometimes be valuable to use non-integer order derivatives to understand the behavior of the physical problems.
 In this context, fractional calculus (FC) has provided a unique opportunity to serve the cause.
 Fractional-order models are more realistic and adapted to real situations than integer-order models because of their hereditary nature and ability to describe memory specifications.
-Fractional calculus has grown significantly in prominence and popularity over the last three decades, primarily due to its recognized applicability in various disciplines, including science and engineering.
+Fractional calculus has grown significantly in prominence and popularity over the hast three decades, primarily due to its recognized applicability in various disciplines, including science and engineering.
 The unique non-local characteristics of fractional derivatives are among their most remarkable aspects.
 This nonlocal feature offers a potent tool for simulating complex systems with long-range interactions, anomalous behavior, and memory effects.
-As such, some standard fractional operators have been defined to handle the fractional differential equation, viz., Grünwald-Letnikov, Riemann-Liouville, and Caputo fractional operators.
-This dissertation addresses solving and analyzing differential equations.
-It may not always be possible to get analytical solutions to these fractional-order ordinary and partial differential equations.
+As such, some standard fractional operators have been defined to handle the fractional differential equation, viz., Grümwakl-Letnikov, Riemann-Liouville, and Caputo fractional operators.
+This dissertation addresses solving and analyzing different types of physical and real-world problems, in particular, wave equations, heat equations, telegraph equations.
 It may not always be possible to get analytical solutions to these fractional differential equations.
-Accordingly, various semi-analytical and numerical methods, including the modified extended tanh method, homotopy perturbation method, Taylor series expansion method, block pulse function method, and triangular basis function method, and the Aboodh-homotopy perturbation method, have been applied, where Elzaki, Sumudu, and Aboodh transforms help in dealing with nonlinearity in the fractional differential equations.
-The incolared models are assigned crisp values.
-However, in practical scenarios, these parameters may be uncertain in n
+Accordingly, various semi-analytical and numerical methods, including the modified extended tah method, homotopy perturbation method, Taylor series expansion method, block pulse function method, and triangular basis function method, and the Aboodh-homotopy perturbation method, have been applied, where Elzaki, Sumudu, and Aboodh transforms help in dealing with nonlinearity in the fractional differential equations.
+The envergence of each method is discussed numerically, and validation of the findings has been shown.
+The effect of the involved parameters may be unce